noprompt/frak/README.md

 true
 ```

-The last two operations will take a moment since there are about
+The last two operations will take a moment since there are over
-235,886 words to consider.
+235,000 words to consider.

 You can view the full expression
 [here](https://gist.github.com/noprompt/6106573/raw/fcb683834bb2e171618ca91bf0b234014b5b957d/word-re.clj)